Food poisoning is frequent

-Did you know 48 million people are affected with food poisoning every year but most of them don’t make the headlines?
-That’s because most food poisonings happen quietly in the home.
+Did you know 48 million people in thge US are affected with food poisoning every year but most of them don’t make the headlines?
+That is 1 in every 6 Americans get food poisoning.
+Most food poisonings happen quietly in the home.
 The relatively few that start in restaurants and other food processing facilities usually affect a larger number of people that live in one household so they do make headlines.
 Less publicized doesn’t mean less distressing, though, so it’s wise to use the safest food handling techniques at home, where your favorite people risk illness when good practices are overlooked.

 Make these 25 tips for safe food handling a routine part of your kitchen routine.
 Most people won’t incorporate them all but the more that are used regularly, the less likely your family will get sick.